ihxme/Rox-Calculation/README.md

-Calculation for MVP or MINI Ragnarok X
+Calculation for MVP or MINI for Ragnarok Next Generation